arogozhnikov/arogozhnikov.github.io/_posts/2017-04-20-machine-learning-in-science-and-industry.markdown

 as well as [other sweet things](http://gsfp.physi.uni-heidelberg.de/graddays/index.php?m=2).

-Our lectures **"Machine learning and applications in Science and Industry"** were probably the most popular, and even included some minimal practice.
-Focus of the course (heavily influenced by time constraints: only 4 days!) was to give a **wide overview** of models in Machine Learning and their applications in very different areas.
+Even so, our course **"Machine learning and applications in Science and Industry"** was the most popular.
+Focus of the course (heavily influenced by time constraints: only 4 days) was to give a **wide overview** of useful models in Machine Learning and their applications in very different areas, and even contained optional practice!

-That's why we put many _interactive demonstrations_ of machine learning techniques!
+That's why we put inside many _interactive demonstrations_ of machine learning techniques!

 Also we tried to create a nice bridge between models and their real-life applications.
-Many of the examples were from particle physics — an area that we're working in (tracking, tagging, reweighting, uniform boosting, particle identification, simulation refinement, tuning of simulation parameters).
+Many of the examples were from particle physics — an area that we're working in (tracking, tagging, reweighting, uniform boosting, particle identification, simulation refinement, tuning of simulation parameters, etc.).
-But we also included some notable examples from other data-intensive areas: astronomy, neuroscience, medicine, climatology and biology.
+However we also included some notable examples from other data-intensive areas: astronomy, neuroscience, medicine, climatology and biology.

 Finally, many other interesting things done with machine learning were discussed: spam detection, search engines, visual recognition, kinect and AlphaGo, recommender systems and news clustering.